kyma-project/cli/docs/gen-docs/kyma_test_run.md

 ```
       --concurrency int   Number of tests to be executed in parallel. (default 1)
   -c, --count int         Number of execution rounds for each test in the suite.
-You cannot configure this value in parallel with max-retries (default 1)
+You cannot configure this value in parallel with max-retries. (default 1)
   -h, --help              Displays help for the command.
       --max-retries int   Number of retries for a failed test. (default 1)
   -n, --name string       Name of the new test suite